Teardrop Peperomia Plant Care (Peperomia orba Care, Common Issues and Remedies

 Brown leaf spots in Teardrop Peperomia orba are an indication of leaf spot disease.
 The disease is is characterized by brown, moist spots on the leaves.
 In a serious attack the spots can enlarge and merge, killing the whole leaf.

-Remove and burn the affected parts to reduce the risk of spread to the rest of the plants.
-Isolate the affected plant and spray it with a systemic fungicide as directed by the manufacturer.
-Ensure that all the parts are completely covered with the fungicidal solution.
+2. Isolate the affected plant and spray it with a systemic fungicide as directed by the manufacturer.
+Ensure to cover all the parts completely.

 Pests